kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 * _@param {Object} callbacks_ - Defining callback functions for group events.
 All callbacks are optional.
 These callbacks functions are:
   * **onOpen**: Is called when the group channel is successfully opened
   * **onClose**: Is be called when the group channel is closed
-  * **onError**: Is called if an error during opening of the group channel's WebSocket occurs or if an error is received via the group channel (e.g. the group session data couldn't be updated).
+  * **onError**: Is called if an error during opening of the group channel's WebSocket occurs or if an error is received via the group channel (e.g. the Group Session data couldn't be updated).
 If this function is not defined jatos.js will try to call the global _onJatosError_ function.
   * **onMessage(msg)**: Is called if a message from another group member is received.
 It gets the message as a parameter.
   * **onMemberJoin(memberId)**: Is called when another member (not the worker running this study) joined the group.
 It gets the group member ID as a parameter.
   * **onMemberOpen(memberId)**: Is called when another member (not the worker running this study) opened a group channel.
 It gets the group member ID as a parameter.
   * **onMemberLeave(memberId)**: Is called when another member (not the worker running his study) left the group.
 It gets the group member ID as a parameter.
   * **onMemberClose(memberId)**: Is called when another member (not the worker running this study) closed his group channel.
 It gets the group member ID as a parameter.
-  * **onGroupSession(path)**: Is called every time the group session changes on the JATOS server side.
-It gets the JSON pointer path to the changed field in the batch session as a parameter.
+  * **onGroupSession(path)**: Is called every time the Group Session changes on the JATOS server side.
+It gets the JSON pointer path to the changed field in the Batch Session as a parameter.
   * **onUpdate()**: Combines several other callbacks.
 It's called if one of the following is called: _onMemberJoin_, _onMemberOpen_, _onMemberLeave_, _onMemberClose_, or _onGroupSession_.
 * _@return {jQuery.deferred.promise}_

 ### `jatos.sendGroupMsg(msg)`

 Sends a message to all group members with an open group channel.
 Like with most transmissions in the Internet these messages are send on a best effort basis.
 This means that if everything (e.g. network, browser, script) works fine the message gets delivered - but if the message transmission encounters a problem and is not delivered neither the sender nor the receiver will be notified.
-If you want more reliable message transmission use the [group session](#functions-to-access-the-group-session) instead.
-Compared to the transmission via group session the group messaging is fast but less reliable.
+If you want more reliable message transmission use the [Group Session](#functions-to-access-the-group-session) instead.
+Compared to the transmission via Group Session the group messaging is fast but less reliable.

 * _@param {Object} msg_ - Any JavaScript object